 If you want to practice even more or if your friends aren’t regularly available or you can’t find a speaking partner, you can even take to speaking alone.
 Speaking alone too will render most of the benefits that accrue from speaking to others.

-Earlier in the post, we learnt how all our skills are fundamentally rooted in the neural connections that form as a result of what we do in the physical world.
-Even if you speak alone, you’ll still build most neural connections – and thicken them with myelin – related with spoken English.
+All our skills are fundamentally rooted in the neural connections that form as a result of what we do in the physical world.
+Even if you speak alone, you’ll still build most neural connections related with spoken English.